datamllab/autovideo/README.md

 8,brushing_hair_2_brush_hair_h_nm_np1_ba_med_2.avi,0
 ```
 The media folder should contain video files.
 You may refer to our example hmdb6 dataset in [Google Drive](https://drive.google.com/drive/folders/13oVPMyoBgNwEAsE_Ad3XVI1W5cNqfvrq).
 We have also prepared hmdb51 and ucf101 in the Google Drive for benchmarking.
 Please read [benchmark](docs/benchmark.md) for more details.
 For some of the algorithms (C3D, R2P1D and R3D), if you want to load the pre-trained weights and fine-tune, you need to download the weights from [Google Drive](https://drive.google.com/drive/folders/1fABdnH-l92q2RbA8hfQnUPZOYoTZCR-Q) and put it to [weights](weights).

-## Acknowledgement
-We gratefully acknowledge the Data Driven Discovery of Models (D3M) program of the Defense Advanced Research Projects Agency (DARPA).